ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

 >If you are interested in how these items were selected see the wiki page for [AD Tools Reviews Guidelines](https://www.reddit.com/r/activedirectory/wiki/index/Tools-And-Resources-Listing-Guidelines).
 This is also where you can get details on submitting your script or tool.
 >
 <!-- END POST ONLY SECTION -->
+# AD RESOURCES
 There are a lot of resources for Active Directory, Entra, and other Identity products.
 It is a challenge to sort through them.
 This list is curated by the moderators and tech council of r/ActiveDirectory to be include good references and resources.
-As always, please comment or send a modmail if you thing something needs added or removed or if a link is broken.
+As always, please send a [modmail ](https://www.reddit.com/message/compose?to=r/activedirectory)or post an [issue](https://github.com/ActiveDirectoryKC/RedditADWiki/issues) on the wiki's github if you thing something needs added or removed or if a link is broken.

 >
-> In addition, all r/ActiveDirectory wiki pages and resource posts (which are duplicates of the wiki pages) are stored on GitHub: [](https://github.com/ActiveDirectoryKC/RedditADWiki)
+> In addition, all r/ActiveDirectory wiki pages and resource posts (which are duplicates of the wiki pages) are stored on GitHub: [https://github.com/ActiveDirectoryKC/RedditADWiki](https://github.com/ActiveDirectoryKC/RedditADWiki)

 >!**ICONS REFERENCE**!<